spine-tools/SpineOpt.jl/docs/src/advanced_concepts/multi-year.md

 ### Adaptions objective terms

-When `multiyear_economic_discounting` is set to a valid value:
+When [multiyear\_economic\_discounting](@ref) is set to a valid value:

-- Investment costs are multiplied with discounted annuties conversion factor and the technological discount factor and (1 - salvage fraction).
+- Investment costs are multiplied with discounted annuities conversion factor and the technological discount factor and (1 - salvage fraction).

 - Operational cost terms are multiplied with the discounted duration factor.